-We've all heard the tale of Goldilocks and the Three Bears.
-One bed is too big, one bed is too small, and one bed is just right.
-Though there's a little less in common with bowls of porridge, there's no doubt about it-- the same can be said about office chairs.
+We've all heard the tale of “Goldilocks and the Three Bears.”
+One bed is too big, one is too small, and one is just right.
+Though there's a little less in common with bowls of porridge, there's no doubt about it—the same is true of office chairs.

-While you're on the hunt for the perfect fit, consider your stature and how a properly-sized chair can make every workday all the more comfortable.
+While you're on the hunt for the perfect fit, consider your stature and how a properly-sized chair can make every workday more comfortable.
 Whether you're papa bear, mama bear, baby bear, or the ever-picky Goldilocks herself, there's a seat for every size.